honeylex/honeylex-cmf/README.md

  - Events (managing the event store)
  - Routing

-## Registered silex service providers
+## Registered Silex service providers

 The bootstrapped Silex app is configured with the following service providers: